-When you buy your wholesale products in bulk and ship them out to your online customers, you are in charge of every aspect of your customer service.
+When you buy your wholesale products in bulk and ship them out to your online customers you are in charge of every aspect of your customer service.
 You can ensure that every order is filled accurately and packaged with care.
 You can see to it that each and every one of your customers’ orders is shipped out in a timely manner.
-If you see that you’re running low on an item, you can be sure to re-order more in plenty of time to avoid getting caught in a back-order situation and disappointing your customer.
-You alone have control over the way that customers perceive your business.
+If you see that you’re running low on an item; you can be sure to re-order more in plenty of time to avoid getting caught in a back-order situation.
+You alone have control over the way that customer will perceive your business.
+From start to finish.

 However, when you use a drop shipping wholesaler, you are giving up control over the logistical aspects of your customer service.
 If your drop shipper doesn’t send an order out on time, your customer is going to be upset with you.
-If the drop shipper packages the product flimsily and it gets broken in transit, you are the one who will wind up with negative feedback.
-And if your drop shipper runs out of an item and can’t fill your customer’s order, you are the one who loses a customer and misses out on their repeat business.
+If the drop shipper packages the product flimsily and it gets broken in transit; you are the one who will wind up with an angry customer.
+Or if your drop shipper runs out of an item and can’t fill your customer’s order; you are the one who could lose a customer and miss out on their repeat business.

 With all this potential for disaster, you might think I’m suggesting that drop shipping just isn’t worth the risk.
-But there are actually several steps you can take that will greatly minimize the risks inherent to drop shipping.
-The first and most obvious one is to make sure that you are only using reliable drop ship wholesalers, and there are a couple of ways to do that:
+But there are actually several steps you can take that will greatly minimize these risks.

-First, any drop ship suppliers who are willing to sell to you without requiring that you be a legal business are not wholesale drop shippers (even if they claim to be).
-Real wholesale drop shippers are just wholesale suppliers who offer drop shipping as an additional service.
+First, most dropship suppliers who are willing to sell to you without requiring that you are a legal business are not real wholesale drop shippers (even if they claim to be).
+Real wholesale dropshippers are just wholesale suppliers who offer dropshipping as an additional service.
 And legitimate wholesale suppliers won’t work with you unless you have a reseller’s license (sometimes called a sales tax ID).
-So the middlemen from the search engines who don’t require proof that you are a legal business, in order to sell to you, are not giving you real wholesale prices that will allow you to profitably drop ship.
+So the middlemen from the search engines who don’t require proof that you are a legal business, are not giving you real wholesale prices that will allow you to profitably drop ship.

-The second thing you can do to make sure you are using only reliable drop ship wholesalers is to test their services yourself.
-Before you put any supplier’s products up for sale in your online store or auction, place an order with them and have it sent to you or to a close friend or family member.
-Then pay attention to how well the supplier does with your order:
+The second thing you can do to make sure you are using only reliable drop ship wholesalers; is to test their services yourself.
+Before you put any supplier’s products up for sale, place an order with them and have it sent to you or to a close friend or family member.
+Then pay attention to how well the supplier handles your order and how the process works: